1945

 being hired, trained, and serving her time on milk runs, she was eventually hand picked to be

-the most elite of all Transcontinental in flight personnel- private V.I.P.
+the most elite of all Transcontinental in flight personnel- Private V.I.P.
 Hostess, staffing the

-private plane of the long-term president and co-founder of TWA, Jack Frye.
+private plane of the long-term president and co-founder of TWA Jack Frye.
 Her position

 was newly created within Transcontinental & Western Air by Frye.
 Harriet was the first